Scalar resonances in the hadronic light-by-light contribution to the muon $(g-2)$: Introduction

-This paper is organized as follows: in Section \ref{sec:2} we lay out the details of our setup, which is then used in Section \ref{sec:3} to derive the expression of the hadronic four-point tensor entering the HLbL.
-In Section \ref{sec:4} we derive the scalar transition form factor and the $\langle SVV\rangle$ correlator from the model and examine their behaviour at low and high energies.
-In Section \ref{sec:5} we discuss our choice of parameters and compute the inclusive scalar contributions to the muon $g-2$.
-Conclusions and final remarks are given in Section \ref{sec:6}.
+This paper is organized as follows: in Sec. \ref{sec:2} we lay out the details of our setup, which is then used in Sec. \ref{sec:3} to derive the expression of the hadronic four-point tensor entering the HLbL.
+In Sec. \ref{sec:4}, we derive the scalar transition form factor and the $\langle SVV\rangle$ correlator from the model and examine their behaviour at low and high energies.
+In Sec. \ref{sec:5}, we discuss our choice of parameters and compute the inclusive scalar contributions to the muon $g-2$.
+Conclusions and final remarks are given in Sec. \ref{sec:6}.